Kansas Gov. Kelly gets grocer support to eliminate food sales tax

 ROELAND PARK, Kan.
-(FOX4KC/WDAF) — Kansas Governor Laura Kelly is building support for her effort to eliminate the state sales tax on food by meeting with grocery executives in Johnson County.
+(WDAF) — Kansas Governor Laura Kelly is building support for her effort to eliminate the state sales tax on food by meeting with grocery executives in Johnson County.

 Kansas has the second-highest sales tax in the nation on groceries at 6.5%.